ndaneil/interactive-3d-screen/README.md

         self.scene_idx = (self.scene_idx + 1) % self.num_scenes
 ```

 Finally, we need to implement the most important inherited function, `paintGL`.
-Here, we calculate the frustum offset based on the real-world coordinates of the person and the monitor's size.
+Here, we calculate the frustum offset based on the real-world coordinates of the viewer and the monitor's size.
 The left value will be the `x_offset` variable we calculate, the right will be `x_offset-1`.
 Note that if you were to substitute the edge coordinates of the display (`MONITOR_SCREEN_WIDTH / 2` and `-MONITOR_SCREEN_WIDTH / 2`) you would get (0, -1) and (1,0), right angled triangles along the x-z plane.
 The calculation of the `y_offset` is similar, the only difference there is that the extent of the frustum is scaled by the aspect ratio.
 Finally, the z coordinate will determine the near plane, that's how I chose to control frustum's flatness.
-As the person gets closer to the screen, it will show more depth.
+As the person gets closer to the screen, the projection will show more depth.
 The depth range needs to be inverted due to the other parameters of the frustum.
-Finally, the actual scene drawing part will happen inside the `draw_scene` function.
+Finally, the actual scene drawing part will happen inside the `draw_scene()` function.

 ``` python